Atknssl/Unity-PID-Examples/README.md

 Altitude lines will show until altitude of 100 meters, this can be changed from editor.

+Current PID gains are choosen for altitude changes greater than 10m.
+For lower altitude changes, response will be slower.
+For example, with current gains, altitude change from 0 to 50m is quick and responsive, whereas altitude change from 0 to 5m is slow.
+To get better performance at small altitude changes, PID gains should be changed.

 # Other Settings

 ## Motors